kilpkonn/msc-thesis/main.typ

 ) <rust-alternative-exprs>
 The idea is that if there are only a few terms of given type we keep them all so that we can provide the full term to the user.
 However, if there are too many of them to keep track of we just remember that we can come up with a term for given type, but we won't store the terms themselves.
-The cases of `Many` later become the holes in the generated term.
+The cases of ```rust Many``` later become the holes in the generated term.

 In addition to decreasing memory complexity this reduces also time complexity a lot.
 Now we do not have to construct the terms if we know that there are already many of the type.
 This can be achieved quite elegantly by using iterators in Rust.
 Iterators in Rust are lazy meaning that they only do work if we consume them.
-In our case consuming the iterator is extending the `AlternativeExprs` in the Cache.
+In our case consuming the iterator is extending the ```rust AlternativeExprs``` in the Cache.
 However, if we are already in the many cases we can throw away the iterator without performing any computation.
-This speeds up the algorithm a lot, so now we can rise the depth of search to 10+ with it still outperforming the previous algorithms on timescale.
+This speeds up the algorithm a lot, so now we can raise the depth of search to 10+ with it still outperforming the previous algorithms on timescale.

 The algorithm itself is quite simple, the pseudocode for it can be seen in @rust-bfs-pseudocode.
 We start by gathering all the items in scope to `defs`.